 A. USCIS Contact Center Organization

 For the convenience of its customers within the United States, Customers located outside of the United States should direct their inquiries to the overseas USCIS field office with jurisdiction over their place of residence.
-USCIS provides a toll-free telephone number, which is answered by the NCSC.
-The NCSC provides escalating levels of service to handle inquiries of increasing complexity and consists of an Interactive Voice Response (IVR) system and a multi-tiered level of live assistance.
+USCIS provides a toll-free telephone number, which is answered by the USCIS Contact Center.
+The USCIS Contact Center provides escalating levels of service to handle inquiries of increasing complexity and consists of an Interactive Voice Response (IVR) system and a multi-tiered level of live assistance.

 •Callers initially have the opportunity to have their questions answered directly by the IVR system.
 If additional assistance is needed, callers may request live assistance by selecting that option from within the IVR.

 •Tier 1 Contact Center Customer Service Representatives (CSRs) offer the first level of live assistance.
 CSRs may be contract employees.
 CSRs provide basic case-specific and general non-case-specific information to customers.
 Information provided by Tier 1 will be limited in verbiage and format by informational response scripts that are created and provided by USCIS.

 •When unable to completely resolve an inquiry, the Tier 1 CSR may transfer the call to the Tier 2 live assistance level to be answered by a USCIS officer.

 •Customers may, at any time, request to have a call directed to a supervisor.